Dav1216/SimpleCrawler/README.md

-# SimpleCrawler Housing Bot
+# SimpleCrawler

-Housing Bot is a web crawler designed to scrape housing listings from a specified URL, check for new listings, and send email notifications to specified recipients.
+I made this Housing Bot as the housing market in the Netherlands is very competitive especially for students and I needed a fast way to start getting the necessary notifications when a new listing is published on a specific website.
+This is a web crawler designed to scrape housing listings from a specified URL, check for new listings, and send email notifications to two specified recipients.

 ## Features
 - Scrapes housing listings from a specified URL.